 Chiropractors are your best choice for soft tissue injuries.

 If you go to the ER or Urgent Care, that's great if your bleeding or think you have a broken bone.

-While pain medications may seem appealing up-front, all they do is mask the pain that you are feeling which most often leads to people putting off the care that they actually need until the pain is much more unbearable.
+While pain medications may seem appealing up-front, all they do is mask the pain that you are feeling which most often leads to people putting off the medical care that they actually need until the pain is much more unbearable.

-When it comes to a whiplash injury, the longer you wait to seek treatment, the worse your injury can become, and you run the risk of suffering for much longer because you did not receive treatment in a timely manner.
+When it comes to a whiplash injury, the longer you wait to seek medical treatment, the worse your injury can become, and you run the risk of suffering for much longer because you did not receive treatment in a timely manner.